LongBeachInnovationTeam/IW-2016-Website/README.md

 ### Adding events
 - Create a new file under `/data/speakers`
-- Add relevant event image to `/themes/hugo-creative-theme/static/img/speakers/`
+- Add relevant event image to `/themes/hugo-creative-theme/static/img/speakers/`.
+Images should be 650x350 px
 - Run `hugo` on the command line to generate the site

 An example of an event: